 Categorical Mark Degree Class Undergrad.
-Degree Class Master's Degree General overview Within Degree Class Secondary Marking Criteria A First Class Distinction Outstanding Comprehensive knowledge Detailed understanding of the subject area Extensive background study Highly focussed answer and well structured Exceeds expectations for most primary criteria Complete command of subject and other relevant areas Ideas/arguments are highly original A+ Excellent Logically presented and defended arguments No factual/computational errors Original interpretation New links between topics are developed Exceeds expectations for some primary criteria Complete command of subject Ideas/arguments are highly original
+Degree Class Master's Degree General overview Within Degree Class Primary Marking Criteria Secondary Marking Criteria A First Class First Class Distinction Outstanding Comprehensive knowledge Detailed understanding of the subject area Extensive background study Highly focussed answer and well structured Exceeds expectations for most primary criteria Complete command of subject and other relevant areas Ideas/arguments are highly original A+ Excellent Logically presented and defended arguments No factual/computational errors Original interpretation New links between topics are developed Exceeds expectations for some primary criteria

 Categorical Mark Degree Class Undergrad.
-Degree Class Master's Degree General overview Within Degree Class Primary Marking Criteria Secondary Marking Criteria A Good New approach to a problem Excellent presentation with very accurate communication Meets all primary criteria Command of subject but with minor gaps in knowledge Ideas/arguments are mostly original A- Meets requirements of Class Meets most but not all primary criteria Command of subject but with some gaps in knowledge Ideas/arguments are mostly original B+ Upper Second Merit Good Strong knowledge Understands most but not all of the subject area Evidence of background study Focussed answer with good Exceeds expectations for some primary criteria Command of subject but with gaps in knowledge Some ideas/arguments are original В - Class Mid-Level structure Arguments presented coherently Mostly free of factual/computational errors Meets all primary criteria Strong factual knowledge and understanding Ideas/arguments are well presented but few are original
+Degree Class Master's Degree General overview Within Degree Class Primary Marking Criteria Secondary Marking Criteria A Good New approach to a problem Excellent presentation with very accurate communication Meets all primary criteria Command of subject but with minor gaps in knowledge Ideas/arguments are mostly original A- Meets requirements of Class requirements Meets most but not all primary criteria Command of subject but with some gaps in knowledge Ideas/arguments are mostly original В+ Upper Second Class Merit Good Strong knowledge Understands most but not all of the subject area Evidence of background study Focussed answer with good Exceeds expectations for some primary criteria Command of subject but with gaps in knowledge Some ideas/arguments are original В Mid-Level structure Arguments presented coherently Mostly free of factual/computational errors Meets all primary criteria Strong factual knowledge and understanding Ideas/arguments are well presented but few are original

 Categorical Mark Degree Class Undergrad.
-Degree Class Master's Degree General overview Within Degree Class Primary Marking Criteria Secondary Marking Criteria В- Meets requirements of Class Some limited original interpretation Well known links between topics are described Problems addressed by existing methods/approaches Good presentation with accurate communication Meets most but not all primary criteria Strong factual knowledge with minor weaknesses in understanding Most but not all ideas/arguments are well presented and few are original C+ Lower Second Pass Good within the Class Knowledge of key areas/principles Understands the main elements of the subject area Limited evidence of background study Answer focussed on question Exceeds expectations for some primary criteria Strong factual knowledge with some weaknesses in understanding Ideas/arguments are limited but are well presented С Ciuss Mid-Level Answer rocussed on question but also with some irrelevant material and weaknesses in structure Arguments presented but lack coherence Matches all primary criteria Moderate factual knowledge with some weaknesses in understanding Ideas/arguments are limited with weaknesses in logic/presentation
+Degree Class Master's Degree General overview Within Degree Class Primary Marking Criteria Secondary Marking Criteria В- Meets requirements of Class Some limited original interpretation Well known links between topics are described Problems addressed by existing methods/approaches Good presentation with accurate communication Meets most but not all primary criteria Strong factual knowledge with minor weaknesses in understanding Most but not all ideas/arguments are well presented and few are original C+ Lower Second Class Pass Good within the Class Knowledge of key areas/principles Understands the main elements of the subject area Limited evidence of background study Answer focussed on question Exceeds expectations for some primary criteria Strong factual knowledge with some weaknesses in understanding Ideas/arguments are limited but are well presented С Mid-Level but also with some irrelevant material and weaknesses in structure Arguments presented but lack coherence Has several Matches all primary criteria Moderate factual knowledge with some weaknesses in understanding Ideas/arguments are limited with weaknesses in logic/presentation

 Categorical Mark Degree Class Undergrad.
-Degree Class Master's Degree General overview Within Degree Class Primary Marking Criteria Secondary Marking Criteria C- Meets requirements of Class Has several factual/computational errors No original interpretation Only major links between topics are described Limited problem solving Some weaknesses in presentation and accuracy Matches most but not all primary criteria Moderate factual knowledge with several weaknesses in understanding Ideas/arguments are limited with weaknesses in logic/presentation D+ Third Class Compensatable Good within the Class Knowledge of key areas/principles only Weaknesses in understanding of the subject area Limited evidence of background study Exceeds expectations for some primary criteria Moderate factual knowledge with several weaknesses in understanding A few ideas/arguments are presented but with weaknesses D Fail Mid-Level Answer only poorly focussed on question and with some irrelevant material and poor structure Arguments presented but lack coherence Matches all primary criteria Limited factual knowledge with several weaknesses in understanding Very few ideas/arguments are presented
+Degree Class Master's Degree General overview Within Degree Class Primary Marking Criteria Secondary Marking Criteria C- Meets requirements of Class factual/computational errors No original interpretation Only major links between topics are described Limited problem solving Some weaknesses in presentation and accuracy Matches most but not all primary criteria Moderate factual knowledge with several weaknesses in understanding Ideas/arguments are limited with weaknesses in logic/presentation D+ Third Class Compensatable Fail Good within the Class Knowledge of key areas/principles only Weaknesses in understanding of the subject area Limited evidence of background study Answer only poorly focussed on Exceeds expectations for some primary criteria Moderate factual knowledge with several weaknesses in understanding A few ideas/arguments are presented but with weaknesses D Mid-Level question and with some irrelevant material and poor structure Arguments presented but lack coherence Several factual/computational Matches all primary criteria Limited factual knowledge with several weaknesses in understanding Very few ideas/arguments are presented